 Each pressure receptacle used for the carriage of UN No. 1013 carbon dioxide and UN No. 1070 nitrous oxide shall be equipped with pressure relief devices or, for other gases, as specified by the competent authority of the country of use, except when forbidden by packing instruction P200 in 4.1.4.1.
-The type of pressure relief device, the set-to-discharge pressure and relief capacity of pressure relief devices, if required, shall be specified by the competent authority of the country of use.
-Closed cryogenic receptacles shall be equipped with pressure relief devices in accordance with 6.2.1.3.3.4 and 6.2.1.3.3.5.
+The type of pressure relief device, the set-to-discharge pressure and relief capacity of pressure relief devices, if required, shall be equipped with pressure relief devices shall be equipped with pressure relief devices in accordance with 6.2.1.3.3.4 and 6.2.1.3.3.5.
 Pressure-relief devices shall be designed to prevent the entry of foreign matter, the leakage of gas and the development of any dangerous excess pressure.